General Camp Questions

 How does my athlete get to and from your camps?

 Transportation to and from camp is your responsibility.
 We provide a shuttle service to and from designated airports.
-In your confirmation materials there will be a travel form to send back.
+In your confirmation materials there will be a travel form to send back to us via email.
 Once our office has received your itinerary, we will arrange for a shuttle accordingly.
 Please check your travel form for the correct airport or bus station.

 *Campers are not allowed to enter a vehicle while they are at camp, even if it is with a parent/guardian.